 So, what do we learn there?
 We learn, from my perspective, that little manipulations can have an impact much greater than we thought.
-I wouldn’t say we learn that switching the picture from a woman to a man or from a man to a woman in, say, Germany, would get the same result of four percentage points.
+I wouldn’t say we learn that switching the picture from a woman to a man or from a man to a woman in, say, Germany, would get the same result.
 You might have to make a bigger switch or a more subtle one.
 Those nuances will change from place to place, but the fact that people’s attention is captured by small elements of which they’re unaware and shapes what they do—that’s what I would say is rather universal.
 So that’s the game you play: You can try and find universals that drive human behavior, realizing that the nuances, the details, the extent of the effects will change from one context to another and in the lab.

 Sniderman: Is it possible that people will become more aware of their environment being manipulated and, consequently, learn to neutralize it?